- Volunteer on a beautiful wildlife sanctuary in Namibia

 It is important that once you have booked your flights you add these details to your online account or alternatively you can contact us with your departure date, the flight number and arrival time at your destination.

-The minimum age on this project is 18 years; the maximum depends on the health of the potential participant.
+The minimum age to volunteer on this project is 18 years. .

-Please note that you will be required to obtain a work visa for Namibia to participate in this programme.
-Please ensure that you are able to obtain this visa.
-Uploaded into your online account will be a visa invitation letter which you need to present to the Namibian Embassy in order to obtain this visa.
+You will need a work visa for Namibia to participate in this programme.
+Please ensure that you are eligible to obtain this visa before booking this programme.
+After you have booked, a visa invitation letter will be uploaded into your online account which you need to present to the Namibian Embassy in order to obtain this visa. if you do not have a Namibian Embassy in your home country, please contact us for details on alternative options.

 How Hands-on Will I Be Able To Get With The Animals?

-Very much so where possible, the volunteer duties will allow you hands-on opportunites.
+Where possible, the volunteer duties will allow you some hands-on opportunites.

 How Remote Is The Project?